oaworks/oa-works/src/policies/openness.md

 layout: "layouts/default.liquid"
 theme: dark
 title: "Openness Policy"
-meta_description: "Everything we do is open"
+meta_description: "Everything we do is open."
 ---

 We share our code, content, and data under best practice open licenses.
 That means our content is [CC-BY](https://creativecommons.org/licenses/by/4.0/), our data is [CC-0](https://creativecommons.org/share-your-work/public-domain/cc0/), and our code is under an [MIT license](https://en.wikipedia.org/wiki/MIT_License).